vivienogoun/smart-web-extension/README.md

 3. Go to `chrome://extensions/`
 4. Click the refresh icon (🔄) on the "Contextual Browser Agent" card
 5. Reload any open tabs where you want to test the changes

+### Styling with Tailwind CSS

+This project uses a local Tailwind build so the extension only ships the purged stylesheet.

+1. Install dependencies once with `npm install`
+2. Generate the production stylesheet with `npm run build:css`
+3. During active development, run `npm run watch:css` to rebuild on every save

+The compiled file `sidepanel.css` is linked from `sidepanel.html`.

 ### File Descriptions